-We are excited to announce Issue Five is now available for pre-order in our store!
+We are excited to announce Issue Six is now available for pre-order in our store!
+(There is free domestic shipping on all pre-orders and subscriptions.)

 If you don’t already have a subscription, you can sign up here.